Queen visits Portsmouth ahead of HMS Queen Elizabeth's maiden operational deployment

-Queen visits Portsmouth ahead of HMS Queen Elizabeth's maiden operational deployment with Carrier Strike Group
+HMS Queen Elizabeth: Queen visits Portsmouth ahead of flagship's maiden operational deployment with Carrier Strike Group

 The Queen has been welcomed on board Royal Navy flagship HMS Queen Elizabeth ahead of its operational deployment to the Indo-Pacific region.